 Freedom of Information Act 2000 is enforced by the (ICO) and organisations seek advice requests from the ICO.

 The primary objective of GDPR is to secure personal data by improving the processes involved in its collection, storage, and processing.
 It also aims to create transparency by providing people access to their data and give them better control over how that data is processed.
 On the other hand, does not seek access to personal data, but information on the operations of a public authority.

 GDPR is about ensuring the protection of the basic right of people to their privacy.
 In contrast, (FOI) Act all about getting rid of opaque structures and bringing more transparency into the entire public system.

 In fact, public authorities are mandatorily required to appoint a Data Protection Officer (DPO) under GDPR.
-So, whether information that is being made public violation of the GDPR or not should be determined by the DPO.
-In certain cases, it is possible for the public authority to deny access to certain personal records sighting the privacy rights of the individuals.
+So, whether information that is being made a public violation of the GDPR or not should be determined by the DPO.
+In certain cases, the public authority can deny access to certain personal records sighting the privacy rights of the individuals.